 We've a version of the same in Eyes Wide Shut, when Bill is called to Victor's bathroom to check Mandy who has overdosed.
 But I'm not going to get into the difficult plot points for Eyes Wide Shut right now.

 Cubism dominates the design in L'Inhumaine.
 There is no cubism in The Shining, unless, one might interpret the wild, geometric carpets that dominate the refurbished areas as cubist influenced.
-Their repeating geometric designs, especially the rug outside room 237, at least one time used as a pseudo chess board, might bring to mind this floor at Claire's house.
+Their repeating geometric designs, especially the rug outside Room 237, might bring to mind this floor at Claire's house.

 Claire's floor, when not viewed from above, briefly gives the impression of a chess board, then we realize it is not.
 From above, The light pattern battles with the dark, our eye continually on the move, forwards and backwards, as it can't decide where to rest.
 The dark and light patterns push against one another.

 We've the same struggle for dominance in the rug on the floor of the hall outside Room 237, which way should the eye move, forward or backward, and which part of the pattern should be dominant.
 The eye can't determine and settle.

 The presence of a ball figures strongly with both floors.
 It's difficult to see, but being pushed across the floor in the L'Inhumaine screengrab is a ball lined with little golden tiles.
 This ball is ever present on the floor throughout a variety of entertainments, sometimes held up between the performers and the camera by the servants in their masks.

 In The Shining we instead have the yellow ball that Jack had earlier lost and is later rolled to Danny by an unseen hand, which causes him to go to room 237.

 Thought I might as well throw this in as well.
 Danny's toy model cars?